arvindkandala/9.8.25IDS706DataAnalysisProject/README.md

 Run Makefile targets (inside Docker, using the files baked into the image):
     -   docker run --rm -it ids706-proj make test
     -   docker run --rm -it ids706-proj make run

+## Added risk_ratio_high_vs_low_chol function
+Compares the prevalence of heart disease in
+    people who have a cholesterol level above the 75% quartile people who have a cholesterol level below the 25% quartile Create a "risk ratio" that compares the prevalence of the high-cholesterol group to the low-cholesterol group